kairosity/mp3-snapathon/README.md

 ### Features

-- Click the "delete photograph" button deletes the photograph from the database and all traces of it from the application front-end.
+- Clicking the "delete photograph" button deletes the photograph from the database and all traces of it from the application front-end.
 - When the user clicks the button, they are prompted by a deletion confirmation modal and asked to confirm deletion.
 - If the image has won an award and the user deletes the image, the points that user gained from that image are also deducted from the user's points total.